Cross-Border Payments Infrastructure & Protection -

 Sanctions Screening

-Payments are checked against restricted entity lists.
+Payments are checked against restricted and sanctioned entity lists before processing.

 Risk Assessment